papetier/scraper/README.md

 If `SCRAPER_ENVIRONMENT` isn't set, the config will read the settings from `local.env` by default.

-> All `.env` (except `example.env`) files are ignored by git to avoid any exposing credentials.
+> All `.env` (except `example.env`) files are ignored by git to avoid exposing any credentials.

 ## Commands

-The repository exposes 2 commands defined in the `cmd` folder.
+The repository exposes 1 command defined in the `cmd` folder.

 ### `scraper`